pgManage/pgManage/README.md

 ## Roadmap

-This project will be archived soon.
+This project has been archived.
 We are consolidating our code base for ease of maintenance.
 We don't expect users to be affected.
-New versions of pgManage will be available under the name Postage [here](https://www.workflowproducts.com/services.html#postage).
-An issue tracker will be made available soon.
+New versions of pgManage will be available under the name Postage [here](https://www.workflowproducts.com/services.html#software).
+An issue tracker is available.

-## Issue List

-All issues have been cleaned up according to whether they were fixed in postage.
-Issues that remain will be migrated to the postage issue tracker as soon as it is publically available.

-Copyright 2018 Workflow Products LLC
+Copyright 2023 Workflow Products LLC